stefan-hoeck/idris2-ilex/README.md

 If the above is foreign to you, please work through the tutorials provided with the *async* and *streams* libraries.

-And here's an example how to stream a single, possibly huge, `.csv` file (this will print the total number of non-empty CSV-lines encountered):
+And here's an example how to stream a single, possibly huge, CSV file (this will print the total number of non-empty CSV-lines encountered):

 ```idris